Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 In the case of Annecy, traces of civilization date back to 3100 BCE, with the town evolving into the medieval Annecy we know and love today.

-When the château's first stone was laid in the 12th century, the city was called Annecy-the-new, to differentiate it from Annecy-le-Vieux, or Annecy-the-old, a Gallo-Roman settlement on the hill above the city and which still carries that name.
-This is confusing, as visitors see the name ‘old’ and head for what they think is Annecy Old Town, or Vieille Ville.
+When the first stone of the Château d'Annecy was laid in the 12th century, the city was called Annecy-the-new, to differentiate it from Annecy-le-Vieux, or Annecy-the-old, a Gallo-Roman settlement on the hill above the city and which still carries that name today.
+This is confusing, as visitors see the name ‘old’ and head for what they think is the Old Town of Annecy, or Vieille Ville.

 It’s not.